Codecademy/docs/content/ai/concepts/generative-ai/concepts/code/code.md

   - 'intro-to-chatgpt'
 ---

-**Generative Coding** is the use of Generative AI (GenAI) to assist in software development.
+**Generative coding** is the use of Generative AI (GenAI) to assist in software development.
 It was one of the first applications of Generative AI technology to be commercialized.

 ## Code

-Generative AI is at an early stage.
+Generative AI is at an early stage of development.
 It often yields impressive, but not perfect results.
 Generally, the most productive workflows use the generated output as a starting point, and then includes further reviews and improvements.
 For example, GitHub has released Copilot X which acts as an AI-paired programmer.
 Some features include:

 - Code completion.
 - Chat ability that can explain what the code does.